St Patrick's Sports Academy: Jim McCafferty

+Civil proceedings

 In October 2020, the Guardian reported that 21 sexual abuse survivors were bringing a civil case against Celtic in 2021; in October 2021, 25 men claiming to be victims of historical sexual abuse at Celtic Boys Club launched group proceedings against Celtic Football Club.
 In March 2022, a judge gave the go-ahead for 22 former Celtic Boys Club players and abuse survivors to launch a US-style "class action" group claim against Celtic FC after agreeing the two clubs were "intimately connected".
 A hearing was expected to start in December 2022, but was postponed to allow lawyers more time to study new documents.
 Ahead of a scheduled June 2023 hearing, Celtic lawyers reportedly tried to get the action discontinued arguing that too much time has passed to allow a fair trial.
 Ahead of a court hearing scheduled for October, in September 2023 Celtic FC began negotiations to settle legal claims of historical abuse brought by more than 20 former players.
 In April 2025, Thompsons Solicitors said about 70% of cases relating to former Celtic Boys Club players had been settled by Celtic plc, resulting in a seven-figure payout.
 Further settlements were expected.

 Following publication of a Scottish Football Association's report in February 2021, Celtic issued a fresh apology over historic sexual abuse at their feeder team.